This is an easy task to do that most any DIY person can readily get done.

 How To Tell If the Battery Is Good or Bad

-It can be checked with a multi meter.
+The battery DC voltage can be checked with a multi meter.

-If a battery has been charged for a few hours and reads below 12 Volts DC it is not holding a charge and needs to be replaced.
+If a battery has been charged for a few hours and reads below 12-Volts DC it is not holding a charge and needs to be replaced.